arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-parameterized-tests.md

 ## Summary

 Parameterized tests allow us to remove duplication from test code.
-They make it possible to execute the same test several times using different input.
+They make it possible to execute the same test several times using different inputs.

-JUnit 5 parameterized tests can be provided with arguments from:
+We can provide JUnit 5 parameterized tests with arguments from:

 - `@ValueSource` or `@EnumSource` for single parameters
 - Factory methods via `@MethodSource`
 - In CSV format either inline with `@CsvSource` or in a file via `@CsvFileSource`

 We can also write argument converters for our custom types.
-Furthermore, it’s possible to customize the display names of parameterized tests.
+Furthermore, it's possible to customize the display names of parameterized tests.

-The example code for this guide can be found on [GitHub](https://github.com/arhohuttunen/junit5-examples/tree/master/junit5-parameterized-tests).
+The example code for this guide can be found in [GitHub](https://github.com/arhohuttunen/junit5-examples/tree/master/junit5-parameterized-tests).